Tinker0425/de-zoomcamp-my-work/module-04/homework/homework_2025_work.md

 - LaGuardia Airport, Rosedale, Bath Beach
 - LaGuardia Airport, Yorkville East, Greenpoint

-:white_check_mark: ANSWER **LaGuardia Airport, Rosedale, Bath Beach**
+:white_check_mark: ANSWER **LaGuardia Airport, Chinatown, Garment District**

-:pencil: We be guessing at this point, ran out of time
+:pencil: We be guessing at this point, ran out of time...ok working on it now.
+Need to use row_number https://stackoverflow.com/questions/961007/how-do-i-use-row-number to grab 2nd longest maybe?
+Ok, I used question7.sql to set everything up.
+Struggled with the row number ranking part, so just used my query and found it manually.

 --